Supported decision-making helps people make their own choices about their lives, with the support of people that they choose.

 - feel confident

-Having this support respects their right to make decisions about their life.
+Having this support respects the decision-maker's right to make decisions about their life.
 Supported decision-making is based on two human rights:

-- Everyone has the right to support and make their own choices.
+- everyone has the right to support to make their own choices.

 Supported decision-making involves a decision-maker and one or more supporters.